SoK: Machine Learning for Misinformation Detection: DISCUSSION

 \section{DISCUSSION}

-We focus our discussion of results on those issues identified by our literature review and investigated in greater depth in our replication analyses: fit, data curation, explainability, reproducibility, and generalizability.
+We focus our discussion of results on those issues identified by our literature review and investigated in greater depth in our replication analyses.
 Additionally, we provide recommendations for evaluating ML-driven trust and safety interventions and link these recommendations to major takeaways of the present study.